-September 7-8, 2013: Chickamauga Connections - Watch artillery and infantry demonstrations as a ranger tells the story of soldiers and units that played key roles in both the Battle of Stones River and the Battle of Chickamauga.
+June 14-15, 2014: Kennesaw Mountain Connections - Watch artillery and infantry demonstrations as a ranger tells the story of soldiers and units that played key roles in both the Stones River and Kennesaw Mountain Campaigns.

-November 2-3, 2013: Confederate Hoofbeats- Watch Confederate cavalry manuever and fire while learning how the mounted arm of the Confederate Army of Tennessee affected the course of the Civil War in middle Tennessee.
 Program Schedule

+October 11-12, 2014: Confederate Hoofbeats- Watch Confederate cavalry manuever and fire while learning how the mounted arm of the Confederate Army of Tennessee affected the course of the Civil War in middle Tennessee.
+Program Scehdule

 Did You Know?

 Fragile objects that can no longer be displayed for long periods of time like the guidon flag of Sixth and Seventh Arkansas Infantry (Consolidated) can be viewed in the Stones River National Battlefield museum as high definition graphics.
 More...